Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-Sandanger was scheduled for Convoy HX 235 in Apr.-1943, but did not sail.
-She also cancelled from the next convoy, HX 236, but eventually departed New York on May 1-1943 bound for Belfast Lough and Swansea in Convoy HX 237, which encountered heavy fog.
+As mentioned above, Sandanger had been to Casablanca in Febr./March-1943.
+She had arrived New York again on Apr.
+14 (Page 4), and was scheduled for Convoy HX 235 to the U.K. on Apr.
+18, but did not sail.
+She was also cancelled from the next convoy, HX 236, but eventually departed New York on May 1, bound for Belfast Lough and Swansea in Convoy HX 237, which encountered heavy fog.
 When visibility improved off St. John's, Sandanger found herself alone on the ocean.
 That afternoon they met a Dutch tug escorted by an armed trawler, and Sandanger joined them, following directions from the trawler, as the tug was headed for the convoy.
 At dawn the trawler was gone, and Sandanger and the tug continued through that day and the following night, with a somewhat altered course.
 The next morning, May 8 the tug signalled that an attempt would be made to find the convoy as an "incomplete radio message" had been received.
-That same day Sandanger received the position the convoy would be in the following day and consequently headed to that position, but reaching the meeting place at noon on May 9, no convoy could be seen.
+That same day Sandanger received the position the convoy would be in the following day and consequently headed for that position, but reaching the meeting place at noon on May 9, no convoy could be seen.
 In the morning of the 10th they met a ship belonging to the same convoy, and later that morning another 2 ships.
-At noon that day they were at the meeting place again, but still no convoy could be found, so the vessels proceeded at full speed.
+At noon that day they were at the meeting place again, but still no convoy could be found, so the ships proceeded at full speed.

-2 days later, on May 12 Sandanger was hit on the port side by 3 torpedoes from U-221 (Trojer), 1 striking amidships, 1 in the pumproom and 1 in No. 6 tank, position 46N 21W.
+2 days later, on May 12, Sandanger was hit on the port side by 3 torpedoes from U-221 (Trojer), 1 striking amidships, 1 in the pumproom and 1 in No. 6 tank, position 46N 21W.
 She was immediately engulfed in flames, as she had a cargo of 7000 tons paraffin and 7000 tons gasoline.
 Only the starboard aft motor lifeboat remained intact, and had to be lowered straight down into the burning sea.
 The engine had been stopped by the 2nd engineer, but Sandanger still had some speed so that the boat had drifted a few meters away from the side of the ship.
-One of the mechanics was seen hanging in the net, then jumped into the flaming water and tried to swim to the boat, but gave up before he reached it.
+One of the mechanics was seen hanging in the net, before jumping into the flaming water.
+He tried to swim to the boat, but gave up before he reached it.
 The boatswain was also half way down the ship's side when he called to the others to keep rowing.
-He then re-entered the ship.
+He then reboarded the ship.
 The starboard raft was seen to be thrown down into the flames and several jumped overboard after it, never to be seen again.

 The inquiry was held in Glasgow on June 3-1943 with the 1st and 2nd engineers, and Able Seamen Marthinsen and Ulriksen appearing.

-M/S Brand was also a straggler from this convoy, and several other Norwegian ships took part, as will be seen by clicking on the convoy link above.
+M/S Brand also became a straggler from this convoy (sunk), and several other Norwegian ships took part, as will be seen when going to my page about Convoy HX 237.

 Crew List: